Product Guide

 1. Conflict Detection

-Leenkies reads your Google Calendar events and automatically removes any time slots that overlap with existing events.
-If you have a team meeting from 10:00 AM to 11:00 AM on Tuesday, no customer will be able to book a 10:00 AM or 10:30 AM slot on that day.
-This works for all events on your calendar -- formal meetings, personal appointments, blocked focus time, all-day events, and anything else that appears on your calendar.
-Conflict detection runs in real time, so even if someone adds a meeting to your calendar five minutes ago, the booking system will reflect it immediately.
+Leenkies reads your Google Calendar events and automatically removes any overlapping time slots.
+If you have a team meeting from 10:00 AM to 11:00 AM on Tuesday, no one can book a 10:00 AM or 10:30 AM slot that day.
+This works for all events -- meetings, personal appointments, focus time, all-day events.
+Conflict detection runs in real time, so a meeting added five minutes ago is immediately reflected.

 2. Automatic Event Creation

-When a customer completes the booking process and their appointment is confirmed, Leenkies automatically creates a Google Calendar event at the scheduled date and time.
-The event includes all the relevant details: the customer's name, email address, any notes they provided during booking, the booking type, and the duration.
+When an appointment is confirmed, Leenkies automatically creates a Google Calendar event with all the details: customer's name, email, notes, booking type, and duration.
 Both you and the customer are added as attendees, so the event appears on both calendars.
-You never have to manually enter appointment details into your calendar -- it is all handled automatically.
+No manual entry needed.

 3. Google Meet Links

-If you enable the Google Meet toggle on a booking type (see Creating Booking Types), Leenkies generates a unique Google Meet video conferencing link for each confirmed appointment.
-This link is automatically attached to the Google Calendar event and included in the confirmation emails sent to both you and the customer.
-When the appointment time arrives, both parties can join the call with a single click -- no need to create a separate meeting room, share links manually, or coordinate on a video platform.
+If you enable the Google Meet toggle on a booking type (see Creating Booking Types), Leenkies generates a unique Meet link for each confirmed appointment.
+It's automatically attached to the calendar event and included in confirmation emails.
+When the time comes, both parties join with a single click -- no separate meeting room or link sharing needed.

 A confirmed appointment showing the Google Calendar event with Google Meet link attached